 Facilitated by Melissa Gerding, Associate Registrar, Office of the Registrar

-In this hands-on session you will become familiar with the process of maintaining class lists and entering students’ midterm grades.
-Please bring your laptop so that you gain experience in navigating the Registrar’s website and utilizing the grade assignment tools.
+Midterm grades are due October 22.
+Join us in a hands-on session to refresh your familiarity with the process of maintaining class lists and entering students’ midterm grades.
+Please bring your laptop to access the Registrar’s website, utilize the grade assignment tools, and get assistance with course-specific questions pertaining to NOVASIS.

 For light lunch arrangement purposes, please pre-register by September 25 via email: email@example.com; please indicate which session you are planning to attend.
 Sessions are offered on two days to accommodate faculty’s teaching schedules.